Pylgos/rosnix/README.md

 - **⚙️ Development Shell**: Provides immediate access to a development environment that replicates the Nix build environment, which is more convenient than container-based development.
 - **🖥️ Wide Linux Support**: Works on all Linux distributions supported by Nix.
 - **🔗 Dependency Management via Git**: By including the Nix Flakes lock file in your repository, you can manage the versions of all dependency packages with Git.
-- **🚀 Always Up-to-Date**: Packages are updated daily via GitHub Actions to ensure you always have access to the latest versions.
+- **🚀 Always Up-to-Date**: Packages are updated weekly via GitHub Actions to ensure you always have access to the latest versions.

 ## 🆚 Differences from `nix-ros-overlay`